saeidtaleghani23/Faster_R_CNN/README.md

 # Faster R-CNN Object Detection Project

-This repository contains an implementation of Faster R-CNN for object detection, focusing on a custom modification where only the Region of Interest (RoI) head is unfrozen for fine-tuning.
+This repository contains an implementation of Faster R-CNN for object detection using PyTorch framework, focusing on a custom modification where only the Region of Interest (RoI) head is unfrozen for fine-tuning.
 The goal is to leverage a pre-trained model while adjusting the classifier to fit a specific number of classes, providing efficient and high-performance detection on a custom dataset.

 ## Model Overview